Mononucleosis

 • Sexual contact

-According to the Center for Disease Control (CDC), viruses that cause mono can also be spread through blood and semen during sexual contact, blood transfusions and organ transplantations.
-Most often however, mono is spread through saliva.
+According to the Centers for Disease Control (CDC), viruses that cause mono can also be spread through blood and semen during sexual contact, blood transfusions, and organ transplantations.
+Most often, however, mono is spread through saliva.

 What are the symptoms of mono?